-Part of the function of the Group Risk and Compliance Manager is to ensure that employees are aware of the potential exposures and breaches that may be exposed both domestically and abroad.
+Part of the function of the Group Risk and Compliance Manager is to ensure that employees are aware of the potential exposures and breaches that may be exposed.
 Training and information is also given by the Group Risk and Compliance Manager to executive managers to ensure that they are aware and apply necessary procedures to ensure risks are minimised.